Hierarchical Training of Deep Neural Networks Using Early Exiting: Introduction

 In this work, we propose a novel hierarchical training framework using the idea of early exiting that provides efficient training of DNNs on edge-cloud systems.
 The proposed method addresses the issues of training on edge-cloud systems and mitigates the communication cost, reduces the latency, and improves privacy.
 Our method reduces the latency of training and privacy concerns as it does not send the raw data to the cloud; instead, it shares a set of features only.
 In order to achieve this goal, we benefit from the idea of early exiting at the edge, which was solely used in full-cloud training to achieve higher accuracy in specific architectures like GoogLeNet \cite{googlenet2014}, or the inference phase of hierarchical systems \cite{teerapittayanon_distributed_2017}.
 We use early exiting to split the backward pass of training in the DNN architecture parts implemented at the edge and the cloud.
 It provides the possibility to partially parallelize the training over the edge and the cloud workers, enabling the use of their full potential and reducing the latency.
 Our early exiting approach does not need to communicate the gradients between the workers in the backward pass.
 Moreover, it enables the use of non-differentiable operations such as quantization to compress the communicated data in the forward pass.
-It also has the side benefits of providing robustness against network failures and a possibility of reduction in the edge power consumption, since there is no need to communicate the backward pass gradients from the cloud back to the edge.
+It also has the side benefit of providing robustness against network failures in case where there is an edge-cloud communication blockage during the training phase that causes loss of access to the powerful cloud computation.
+The edge can resume training separately as its early exit provides the required gradients for executing the backward pass and updating the parameters of the layers at the edge.
+Additionally, during the inference phase, the early exit can offer a level of classification independently which is often less accurate than the cloud classification, but still acceptable for many applications.
+Notice that without the early exiting component, when there is a communication blockage, the system is completely out of order.
+The proposed method further provides a possibility of reduction in the edge power consumption, since there is no need to communicate the backward pass gradients from the cloud back to the edge.

 We perform extensive experiments and compare the performance of our novel model with the baseline of full-cloud training, that is the scenario of communicating the input data directly to the cloud and training the neural network there.
 We show in on-device experiments that our method can reduce the latency of training in comparison to the baseline while having a negligible amount of accuracy reduction.
 It improves the training runtime significantly, especially when the communication bandwidth is low.
 The advantage of our method in terms of computational and memory requirements and communication burden is also shown in our experiments.